-Despite a relative good agreement shown in Fig. 6, some effects should be taken into account such as the charge excess contribution, azimuthal angle and frequency range.
+Despite a relative good agreement shown in Fig. 4, some effects should be taken into account such as the azimuthal angle and the frequency range.
 Studies should be also carried out on the antenna response relative to the arrival direction of the signal.
 Besides confirming the geomagnetic effect as the main mechanism, this identification criterion can also be interesting to remove background sources.

-5. Conclusion
+5 Conclusion

-The CODALEMA experiment has made great progresses over the recent years in the understanding on the electric field emission coming by EAS.
+The CODALEMA experiment has made great progresses over the recent years in the understanding on the electric field emission coming from EAS.
 First results of CODALEMA 3 have shown an antenna sensitivity to the galactic background but also to man-made radio emitting inside and in the vicinity of the Nançay Observatory.
 Reconstruction methods has been applied successfully and main radio background sources has been identified.
 Rejection methods based on emission periodicity and pulse shape analysis have been tested on data and have demonstrated to be efficient, while preserving EAS candidates.

 From a physics point of view, a polarization signature of the geomagnetic emission mechanism is clearly present in this data set.
+Discrepancies between measured and predicted values of the polarization angle can suggest the presence of others emission mechanisms.
 Although the statistics on this data set are low, the polarization studies show promising results.